 Get married at Beit Emanuel

 Traditional Jewish law requires that both partners to a marriage be Jewish.
 No distinction is made between those born Jewish and those who have converted to become Jewish.
-Under the agreement between the Progressive Rabbis and the Progressive synagogues in South Africa, known as Minhag South Africa, our Rabbis may perform marriages only between persons both of whom are Jewish.
+Under the agreement between the Progressive Rabbis and the Progressive synagogues in South Africa, known as Minhag South Africa, our Rabbis may perform marriages only between persons who are both Jewish.

-There are certain restrictions placed upon marriage by Jewish traditions and secular laws in terms of whom one may marry.
-Potential marriage partners should consult a Rabbi or Jewish Marriage Officer for clarification of these restrictions, which mainly, but not exclusively, apply to marriage between close blood relatives.
+Certain restrictions are placed upon marriage by Jewish traditions and secular laws in terms of whom one may marry.
+Potential marriage partners should consult a Rabbi or Jewish Marriage Officer for clarification of these restrictions, which mainly, but not exclusively, apply to marriages between close blood relatives.

-Progressive Judaism no longer recognizes the ancient category of mamzer and does not restrict the freedom of cohanim (priests) to marry whom they wish.
+Progressive Judaism no longer recognises the ancient category of mamzer , which discriminates against those born out of wedlock, and also does not restrict the freedom of cohanim (priests) to marry any other Jew.

 Beit Emanuel also encourages other rituals related to marriage, for example renewal of oath ceremonies and celebrations to mark significant anniversaries of the wedding.

 We are able to offer both civil and religious wedding services, at the synagogue itself or at another venue.
 Members receive a discounted rate of up to 30%.